fajoaq/e-commerce-solidjs/README.md

   <a href="#key-features">Key Features</a> •
   <a href="#credits">Credits</a> •
   <a href="#related">Related</a> •
   <a href="#learning-solidjs">Learning</a> •
   <a href="#license">License</a>
 </p>

 ## Key Features

-- Contentful - Graphql like data fetching
+* Contentful - Graphql like data fetching
   - Products and their details come from the Contenful data store.

-- Responsive - For all devices
+* Responsive - For all devices

-* Fully responsive layout from 320px onward.
+  - Fully responsive layout from 320px onward.

-- Data (cart) persistence between sessions
+* Data (cart) persistence between sessions

-- Lightning quick first paint - Above the fold first
+* Lightning quick first paint - Above the fold first
-  - Only critical resources are loaded above the fold, and the rest when it's needed.
+  - Only critical resources are loaded above the fold, and the rest when they're needed.

-- Vertical Rhythm - Flowing design
+* Vertical Rhythm - Flowing design

-* Interactivity as you scroll.
+  - Interactivity as you scroll.

-- Responsive menu - Animated and interactive
+* Responsive menu - Animated and interactive

-* Mobile friendly and interactive cart animations.
+  - Mobile friendly and interactive cart animations.

-- Loading animations
+* Loading animations

 ## How To Use